 Transitioning from School to Home

 I want you to picture in your mind what a typical day of conventional school consists of.
 Children seated at their desks, raising their hands to answer questions or ask to use the restroom.
-Piles of worksheets being handed out to students for homework after listening to a 45 minute lecture based out of a textbook lesson plan.
+Piles of worksheets being handed out to students for homework after listening to a 45 minute lecture based on a textbook lesson plan.
 The signal of the bell letting the students know that it is time to move on, regardless of how involved they were with that particular project.

 Now, I want you to take that vision and throw it out the window.
 Learning does not have to look like that.
 In fact, if you are removing your child from the school system for academic reasons, chances are much learning hasn’t occurred at all.